GnRlLeclerc/VisCoIN-Next/README.md

 Implementation of Vision Concept-based Interpretable Networks.
 [See the paper](https://arxiv.org/abs/2407.01331v1).

 This project uses the [Black](https://github.com/psf/black) python formatter.
+Imports are sorted using [isort](https://pycqa.github.io/isort/).

 See also (used in this repository):